MistaVikz/fullystackedcatalog/README.md

 The CAT-A-LOG

 A web application that allows the user to create, read, update and delete cat-related items with information stored in a database.

 Included Files:
-	- In /
+	- /
 		i. 		application.py:	Contains pythons functions that control authentication, CRUD functionality, routing, API endpoints, and database calls for the CAT-A-LOG.